-From early adulthood, throughout two pregnancies and home births, numerous break-ups and one divorce and now into peri-menopause, I still practice Yoga.
+From early adulthood, throughout two pregnancies and home births, numerous break-ups, and one divorce and now into peri-menopause, I still practice Yoga.

 Actually, yoga still practices through me.
 I don’t think I own it, or that I invented it, or really change the landscape of yoga today.
-It is more that I channel what yoga is and discover that this changes me.
+It is more than I channel what yoga is and discover that this changes me.

-I teach privates to one person, or a pregnant couple.
+I teach privates to one person or a pregnant couple.
 I teach to crowded rooms of over 40 sweating women.
 I teach inside and outside, in person and on DVD.
 I teach and I teach and I teach.
 And the remarkable thing about all of this teaching?
 I keep learning about myself.

 I tell my classes that just because they have done a few Downward Facing Dogs, it does not mean that they know how to do a Down Dog.
 One does not do postures.
 I have come to discover that one does not actually do yoga.
 One allows yoga to move through them.

 We put our bodies into a particular shape that encourages an energetic pathway to open that could not have occurred otherwise.
 The amazing power of the form is then realized by the discovery of what staying in this posture brings.
 Our stamina often gives way before the secret of this pose has been revealed.
 Which is why we must come back to it over and over again to learn more of its potency.
 We learn to stay ever longer in the pose so that, in those extra few seconds or even minutes, we can discover something new.

 These postures are mutable, changing and fluid depending on the environment and your emotional, physical or spiritual landscape on any particular day.
 Coming into a posture with a broken ankle, a broken heart or a broken spirit, you may find very different things from your practice.